galasa-dev/automation/README.md

 The Maven build uses the Maven GPG Plugin to sign all of the built artifacts using GnuPG.
 The maven-gpg task uses the GnuPG CLI to put the correct secrets in place for the Maven GPG Plugin to use during the maven-build task.

+The first step makes a new directory within the provided working directory.

+We then perform gpg commands to import the passphrase and gpg key.

+In the last step, we copy

  uses the ExternalSecret 'mavengpg' and maybe have a path to the yaml? maven-gpg task pulls out two bits of data (passphrase and gpg key) from our IBM Cloud Secrets Manager and puts them into a settings.xml file, for the Maven GPG Plugin to use.

-This task uses the custom gpg image stored in [harbor](harbor.galasa.dev/common/gpg).
+This task uses the custom gpg image stored in [harbor](harbor.galasa.dev/common/gpg) to perform gpg commands.
+We also use the offical busybox image from DockerHub to perform Unix commands.

 ### recycle-deployment